PJayakrishnan/AlgoLib/README.md

   ````
 	Function   : SelectionSort
-	Parameters : (2) - array, length of array.
+	Parameters : (3) - array, length of array,
+			reference to duration for
+			sorting.
 	Retrun type: void
 	Note       : Array should be of integers.